Cordeval/fari-app/docs/fari-wiki.md

 ![Quick Templates Buttons](https://gyazo.com/37a2fbe4267992b6830595a3e72b1872.png)
 ![Quick Templates](https://gyazo.com/7b3ddf3e7b6542c941135ddf9b06f965.png)

-> ### Wait a minute, aren't most of those pretty Fate Specific ?
+> ### Wait a minute, aren't most of those specific to Fate?
 >
 > Yes they are.
-Fari was initially create as a Fate RPG online companion.
+Fari was initially created as a Fate RPG online companion.
 >
-> For now it is not possible for GMs to create custom quick index cards templates, but rest assure that it is something that we are probably going to add in the future :)
+> For now it is not possible for GMs to create custom quick index card templates, but rest assured that it is something that we are probably going to add in the future :)

 ## Sorting Index Cards

 Scenes can become pretty messy over time.
-That why Fari offers 3 index card sorting functions
+That why Fari offers 3 index card sorting functions.

 - `None`: Index Cards can be freely re-organized by the GM.
-Using this options lets the GM define how index cards are organized
+Using this options lets the GM define how index cards are organized.
-- `Group First`: Index Cards can contain sub cards, this sorting function will keep those group cards at the top, followed by cards without sub cards
+- `Group First`: Index Cards can contain sub cards.
+This sorting function will keep those group cards at the top, followed by cards without sub cards.
 - `Pinned First`: Cards can also be `Pinned`.
-Using this sort function will keep the pinned cards first followed by unpinned cards.
+Using this sort function will keep the pinned cards first, followed by unpinned cards.

 ![Sorting Index Cards](https://gyazo.com/726fa5f333fd9320dfce6d504ff8db8a.png)